elhammajd/Tumor_Survival_CV/README.md

 <details><summary>3.BestCutOff (40 min)</summary>

-- read the outputs of simulation module;
+- reading the predcition outputs of models reached by running Main.sh;

-- split data to train, test and DAISM model;
+- detecting the best predcitive models and their best cut offs;

 </details>